Exploring Equivalent Fractions: A Deep Dive into 3/8

 Mathematical Explanation: The Principle of Proportionality

 The reason this process works is rooted in the principle of proportionality.
-When you multiply both the numerator and the denominator by the same number, you are essentially multiplying the fraction by 1 (in the form of a/a, where 'a' is the number you're multiplying by).
+Now, when you multiply both the numerator and the denominator by the same number, you are essentially multiplying the fraction by 1 (in the form of a/a, where 'a' is the number you're multiplying by).
 Multiplying any number by 1 does not change its value.

-For example, multiplying 3/8 by 2/2:
+Take this: multiplying 3/8 by 2/2:

 (3/8) x (2/2) = (3 x 2) / (8 x 2) = 6/16